If you are looking to create your online courses, you will need to decide what kind of website you would use to host and build it.

 Membership sites provide a lot of flexibility when it comes to content formats.
 This includes course content, reports, videos, podcast episodes, open office hours, long-form essays, email newsletters, art, interviews, and even more.

-You can combine all these content formats to create a hybrid approach which can offer more value to your subscribers.
+You can combine all these content formats to create a hybrid approach that can offer more value to your subscribers.
 You can also try this model if you want to test out something new and want to determine what sort of course content format your subscribers prefer.

 There is also a lot of flexibility when it comes to offering pricing plans and tiers as well.
 However, we recommend that the pricing structure and plans remain as simple as possible as too many options can also confuse people and scare them away.